homer0/jimpex/README.md

 A friend, who's also web developer, brought the idea of start using a dependency injection container on Node, and how Jimple was a great tool for it; from the moment I tried Jimple, I could never think of starting another project without it: It not only allows you to implement dependency injection on a simple and clean way, but it also kind of forces you to have a really good organization of your code.

-A couple of months after that, the same friend told me that we should do something similar to [Silex](https://github.com/silexphp/Silex), which is based on Pimple, butwith Express.
+A couple of months after that, the same friend told me that we should do something similar to [Silex](https://github.com/silexphp/Silex), which is based on Pimple, but with Express.
 I ran with the idea and... this project is what I think a mix of Jimple and Express would look like.
 To be clear, **this is not a port of Silex**.